 This year certainly hasn't panned out how we had expected.
 We've been excited about planning our wedding and dreaming of our special day celebrating with our close friends and loved ones.
-Unfortunately, the COVID-19 pandemic has added much uncertainty to the process.
+Unfortunately, the COVID and the variant strains of the virus have added much uncertainty to the process.

 Regretfully, we have decided to cancel the invitation to our wedding.
 This was not an easy decision for us to make, however, the health and well-being of all of our guests is a top priority.
 That being said, we fully intend to hold a celebration of our love and commitment at a later date when we can all gather together safely.